Search for Product

 Important Note: Do NOT soak your tools in Bar Keepers Friend as the oxalic acid can harm the finish if left on for too long.

-Fun Fact: Bar Keepers Friend Cookware Cleanser & Polish can be used on more than just cookware.
+Fun Fact: You can use Bar Keepers Friend Cookware Cleanser & Polish on more than just cookware.
 YouTuber, Eddie Got Funny Jokes, used BKF Cookware Cleanser & Polish to clean an incredibly rusty wrench.
 You can use the cookware cleanser to clean your own gardening tools.
 See BKF in action here:

 Disinfecting Garden Tools

 Ideally, garden tools should be cleaned after each use.
-At the end of the day, however, most of us are more focused on getting ourselves in the shower and not on cleaning our garden equipment.
+However, most people are more focused on getting in the shower than on cleaning their garden equipment.

 Unfortunately, not regularly disinfecting horticulture tools leaves them susceptible to spreading disease, weed seeds, and insect eggs throughout the garden.
 While working in the garden, consider keeping an isopropyl alcohol spray bottle or bleach wipes close at hand in order to disinfect your tools in between working on plants.
 Alcohol is immediately effective and dries quickly, which helps to avoid injuring plants.